eworx-org/drupal-editors/README.md

 ## Validation matrix key parameters

-When validating an AUhoring tool for Drupal, these are the options we need to take under consideration so we choose the solution that fits our case.
+When **validating** an Auhoring tool for Drupal, these are the options we need to take under consideration so we choose the solution that fits our case.

 - Assymetric data
 - Copy - paste elements